-NerdWallet also mentions that these loans are not very common; only 1 in 7 credit unions offers them.
+NerdWallet also mentions that these loans are not very common; only 1 in 7 credit unions offer them.
 The best way to learn if a credit union offers these types of loans is to call them.

 Many military bases, credit unions, local governments and universities offer some sort of credit counseling.
 It can’t hurt to call around to see what options are available to you.

-Be very careful of companies masquerading as non-profits.
+Be very careful of companies masquerading as nonprofits.
 This world is full of scam artists.
 Do your homework to make sure that there is a real organization behind the offering.
 If something sounds too good to be true, it probably is.

 One option for getting money to pay off your loans is to ask your friends, family, and community.
-It can be extremely humbling to do this, but a no-interest loan from a friend can go a long way into helping you get out of the payday loan trap.
+It can be extremely humbling to do this, but a no-interest loan from a friend can go a long way in helping you get out of the payday loan trap.

 Many churches, mosques and synagogues have support systems where members donate anonymously to help other members through tough financial situations.

-8. Ask for a pay advance
+9. Ask for a Pay Advance

 If you have a good relationship and a strong history with your employer, asking for an advance can go a long way.
 Many employers will offer pay advances for employees who have proven themselves.